shafilahamed/Capstone-5--Real-Time-Face-Emotion-Recognition/README.md

 Here is the dataset link:-https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data
 ## Model Creation
 # 1)
-# Real-Time-Face-Emotion-Recognition Using Transfer Learning
+# Face-Emotion-Recognition Using Transfer Learning
  Here we have created the models which recognizes the real time emotion of person in frame.
 So basically its a team project done by me and my friend Babu reddy.Here is model trained by me using Transfer Learning with a pre trained model MobileNet.

 Transfer learning is a  research problem in machine learning model that focuses on storing knowledge gained while solving a problem and applies it to another problem of similar kind.
 It offers better starting point and improves the model performance when applied on second task.